sehermahmud/rock-paper-scissors-game/README.md

 Need some help that where is where? and what each file inside?
 Read this docs below:

+index.html: Added the title, header, buttons, links, icons, etc.

+css: Added css style in the style.css file for some styling.

+app.js: Added the live of this whole project in this file and that is the main place where i added the function to make this game work

+This three are the main files here you have to understand and to know that where is where and what you are looking for.
+This might help for finding code or logic in this game.

+Some links has been been used in this game.

 Here are the links that i uses for styling